codaha/servicelist/README.md

 # servicelist

-Simple tool for your VPS, displays list of avaible services, like webmail, database gui, etc
+Simple tool for your VPS, displays list of avaible services to show world your content.

-Written in django, frontend uses bootsrrap for UI.
-App uses standard Django managment panel for adding end editing your services.
+Written in django and bootstrap.